 Sicily has four main airports.
 Palermo and Catania are served by major and low-cost airlines, with Trapani and Comiso specializing in low-cost European flights, like Ryanair.

 Funny enough, you can actually take a train from the mainland, rather than taking a flight.
 At a leisurely scenic pace, from Rome to the Straits of Messina.
 The whole train is then ferried across to the island!
 It then brings you to the stunning hillside resort of Taormina, a favorite holiday spot for Dolce and Gabbana who put Sicily on the map.

-Getting around the island is best done by the bus routes.
-Alternatively, you could hire a car.
+Getting around the island is best done by bus routes.
+Alternatively, you could hire a car and go on a Sicily road trip!
 Get something small like a Smart or Fiat 500, to weave you in and out of the narrow dusty streets.
 Let’s take a look at some nice attractions to fill your time in Sicily and make sure you have a wonderful trip.

-Western Zone: The highlight here is the Tempio di Giove ruin.
-Spanning a 112metre by 56metre area with 20metre columns high, this nearly went on to be the largest Doric temple constructed only its build was interrupted the sacking of Akragas.
+The highlight here is the Tempio di Giove ruin.
+Spanning a 112 metre by 56 metre area with 20 metre columns high, this nearly went on to be the largest Doric temple constructed only its build was interrupted the sacking of Akragas.
 An earthquake, then obliterated the unfinished temple later.

 A short distance on, marked by four columns, the Tempio dei Dioscuri temple dates back to the 5th century BC that was also destroyed when an earthquake hit the area but was partially reconstructed in the 19th century.
 Right behind this lies a series of altars and small buildings which are believed to be part of Santuario delle Divine Chtoniche.